|

 The steps are just across from Alfred Coffee, so grab a latte and snap away.
 But be respectful — these stairs are in a residential area.
 Locals live here, and some are (understandably) over the influencer parade.

-3. Browse Indie Shops and Boutiques
+3. Browse Indie Shops and Boutiques on Sunset Junction

 Silver Lake is a haven for independent retail, and Sunset Junction is its stylish epicenter.
 You’ll find Yolk, a Scandinavian-inspired boutique with curated home goods and quirky kids’ toys, and Mohawk General Store, where fashion editors and design lovers shop minimalist Japanese denim and Acne Studios knits.